6.30.2024

 They Have Arrived! - The Second India–Pakistan War

-I received notice from Chris Geisert a few days ago that the commission work for my Second India-Pakistan War aircraft was completed!
+I received notice from Chris Geisert at I-94 a few days ago that the commission work for my Second India-Pakistan War aircraft was completed!
 After eagerly awaiting their arrival, I received the planes just a few days later.
-I placed an order a couple of weeks ago from K and J Magnetics for additional magnets, and will have plenty on hand to place on the following, which will allow me to game fifteen scenarios from the Crisis in Kashmir book (for some reason I only asked for four Hunters to be painted, but really needed five in order to add two additional scenarios):
+I placed an order a couple of weeks ago from K and J Magnetics for additional magnets, and will have plenty on hand to place on the following, which will allow me to game fifteen scenarios from the Skirmish Campaigns' Crisis in Kashmir book (for some reason I only asked for four Hunters to be painted, but really needed five in order to add two additional scenarios):

 India - 7 x Dassault Mystere, 2 x MiG-21, 4x Hawker Hunter, and 7 x BAE Gnat